Meet the 2018 Summer Interns

 José Mauricio “Mau” Moreno García

 Mau is a student of the Instituto Tecnológico y de Estudios Superiores de Monterrey, Campus Toluca where he is studying mechatronics engineering.
 He is a creative person and he is not afraid to express new and innovative ideas.
 He has experience in several areas, the strongest being design and teamwork.
 He also has a lot of experience speaking in public and attracting people through technology.
 In addition, he has had international experiences in robotics competitions in Chandler, Arizona; St. Louis, Missouri; and leadership experience in Fort Worth, Texas.
-This summer, he is working as an international intern in the FWSCI office and is currently working on ILA and JILA where he will also serve as a facilitator.
+This summer, he worked as an international intern in the FWSCI office working on ILA and JILA where he also served as a facilitator.

 Amber Parsley is 22 years-old and from Arlington, Texas.
 She recently graduated from UNT with a degree in public relations.
-This summer she will be assisting Katie Wharry as a Marketing and Community Engagement Intern.
+This summer, she assisted Katie Wharry as a Marketing and Community Engagement Intern.

-Alexis Runyons is a Program Coordinator Intern at FWSCI.
-Her main tasks are finding host families and managing logistics for ILA.
-During the month of July, she will be working as a facilitator at ILA, as well.
+Alexis Runyons was a Program Coordinator Intern at FWSCI.
+Her main tasks were finding host families and managing logistics for ILA.
+During the month of July, she worked as a facilitator at ILA, as well.
 Currently, she is a student at UNT, and is majoring in communication studies, double minoring in marketing and Chinese, and pursuing a certificate in digital media studies.
 She is a half Taiwanese, half American individual that hopes to return to Taiwan after graduation and pursue a career in social media management.

 Avalon Wolfe is a rising sophomore at Stanford University, where she intends to major in political science and minor in computer science.
 She is involved with the Forum for American/Chinese Exchange at Stanford, Stanford in Government, and Night Outreach.
 After graduation, she seeks to work with international policy and intergovernmental organizations, with the hopes of eventually running for public office.
 Aside from serving as a Program Coordinator Intern at FWSCI this summer, she is volunteering at Prevent Blindness Texas and self-studying the C programming language.

 Muna Yowell is a senior at UNT majoring in international studies with a minor in Arabic.
-Currently, she is an intern at FWSCI as the Tricolore Games Coordinator where she is responsible for the logistics of an international youth sports games in Fort Worth’s sister city Reggio Emilia, Italy.
+She worked as an intern at FWSCI as the Tricolore Games Coordinator, responsible for the logistics of an international youth sports games in Fort Worth’s sister city Reggio Emilia, Italy.
 In the fall, she will be interning at the International Rescue Committee in Washington, DC and will be graduating in December 2018.

 Ameera Zaman was born and raised in Fort Worth, Texas, but her parents are from Bangladesh.
 She is currently a junior at UNT where she is majoring in communication studies and minoring in biology, Arabic, and social sciences.
 This last year, she joined a collegiate Bollywood fusion dance team called Chingaarii.
 She has been involved with FWSCI since her sophomore year of high school, traveling to Reggio Emilia, Italy and Nagaoka, Japan as a Youth Ambassador.
 She has also been an Associate Delegation Leader (ADL) for an exchange to Japan, and currently she is a Program Coordinator Intern.
-She is primarily working on anything involving the facilitators for JILA and ILA, but she is also helping with the rest of the program.
-She is also going to be a facilitator for ILA this summer.
-She looks forward to working with everyone this summer and for her future endeavors with the program.
+She primarily worked on anything involving the facilitators for JILA and ILA, but she also helped with the rest of the program.
+She also serve as a facilitator for ILA this summer.
+She looks forward her future endeavors with the program.